dewinterjack/journey/toolbox/javascript/node.md

 If it does go wrong, error will hold an error object.
 It will contain information on what went wrong, this can be handy.

+As the callback creator, it is my responsibility to deal with the potential and treat the error, whether I think it will happen or not.